Georg Stadtmüller: Biography

-He studied German history, classic and oriental philology and history in Freiburg in period 1927–1931.
-He was president of History department on Munich University, specialist for history of European Orient and history of Albanians.
-In his 1942 work he published the controversial thesis in which he traced the origin of Albanians back to the region of Mat.
+He studied German history, classic and oriental philology and history at the University of Freiburg from 1927 to 1931.
+He was president of History department at the Ludwig-Maximilians-Universität München, specialist for history of European Orient and history of Albanians.
+In his 1942 work, he published the controversial thesis in which he traced the origin of Albanians back to the region of Mat.
 Stadtmüller and later Stavro Skendi supported the controversial assertion about crypto-religious groups existing in the Balkans in all places where the population converted to Islam.
-Stadtmüller founded the Albanian Institute in Munich, Germany, in 1963.
+Stadtmüller founded the Albanian Institute at the Ludwig-Maximilians-Universität München in 1963.
 Stadtmüller is the author of the hypothesis that Mat valley was summer pasturage for early Albanians.
-According to this hypothesis Albanian language does not have loan words for flora and fauna found above 900m because this valley is situated in more than 1,000 m altitude and surrounded by mountains, admitting that flora and fauna found in lower ranges have loanwords originating in Slavic languages.
+According to this hypothesis, the Albanian language does not have loan words for flora and fauna that is found above 900m, because this valley is situated above 1,000 m of altitude and is surrounded by mountains, admitting that flora and fauna found in lower ranges have loanwords originating in Slavic languages.